-Key Performance Indicator (KPI) are difficult.
+Certainly, Key Performance Indicator (KPI) are difficult.
 Setting-up proper KPIs is even more difficult.
 And usually, it takes a lot of time.

 That sounds strange and demotivating the first sight.
-You put lots of effort in data analysis, development work and KPI definition and what’s the result?
+You put lots of effort in data analysis, development work, and KPI definition, and what’s the result?
 Nobody seems to be interested in it.

-Of course, from time to time colleagues take a look at the dashboard — especially during irregularities or disruptions.
+Of course, from time to time, colleagues take a look at the dashboard — especially during irregularities or disruptions.

 What happens next?
 Not rarely, a follow-up project is initiated to either integrate more KPIs or b) completely re-design the dashboard.

-Frankly speaking, option c) is always the wrong way.
+Option c) is always the wrong way.
 But also option a) and b) are usually not necessary.